PhoenixChain-Protocol/PhoenixChain.sol/README.md

 ## About

 <p>PhoenixChain is a community-focussed, fair-launch DeFi project built for Binance Smart Chain (BSC).
-Three mechanisms happen in each trade: Reflection, LP Acquisition, and Reward.</p>
+Three mechanisms happen in each trade: Reflection, LP Acquisition, and Reward.</p><p>PhoenixChain is the next evolution in profits on the BSC Network: Earn $BNB just by holding $PCN token</p>